 “You apply the tax to imports from countries that don’t have an equivalent carbon tax,” Inglis said.
 “It’s a way of America using access to the American market to make it in the world’s interest to follow our lead.”

 He is looking forward to returning to his hometown to speak at Lowcountry Presbyterian, where his parents were members before they passed away.
-For their part, the church’s Earth Care Team hopes the community will turn out for the talk.
+For their part, Rev. Dion and the church’s Creation Care team hope the community will turn out for the talk.

 CLIMATE CHANGE CONVERSATIONS

 Lowcountry Presbyterian Church will host two speakers as part of its series of discussions on the environment.
 Former U.S. Rep. Bob Inglis will speak at 5:30 p.m.
 July 17; he is the executive director of environmental nonprofit RepublicEN.
 U.S. Rep. Joe Cunningham will speak at 5 p.m.
 Aug.
 29.